 Language.
 Do you regularly shop at Walmart?
 Target?
 If your child comes from Hispanic or Native American heritage, it would help to learn that language and be prepared for total strangers to come up to your child and start speaking to them in the language of his or her heritage.
 Learn common words and phrases.
 Be respectful.
 And don’t be surprised when the stranger gets offended that your child doesn’t fully know the language.

 Family trees.
-This can be awkward in any adoptive family, but especially in a transracial family.
+This can be awkward in an adoptive family, but especially in a transracial family.
 It can also be confusing.
 Stay connected with your child’s family, if appropriate.
 Learn family history.
 It may be appropriate to learn both trees.
 Teach them it’s ok to have two families.
 But the key is that they were “grafted” into the adoptive family tree and are just as much a part of that family as the biological one.
 Native Americans are especially sensitive to their genealogies.
-Therefore, it is important that your Native American child knows not only his or her tribe but also the clan in which he or she comes from.
+Therefore, your Native American child must know not only his or her tribe but also the clan from which he or she comes from.

 There are other awesome podcasts from other agencies regarding foster care, adoption, and the family.
 The reFramed show by Gladney is unique because individuals can listen to the audio by podcast as well as view the podcast discussion via video, directly from the website.
 The reFramed Podcast is a service of Gladney Center for Adoption located in Fort Worth, Texas.
 Gladney serves those interested in domestic infant adoption, international adoption, and foster care adoption.
 The reFramed Podcast can be located on iTunes or Google Play.

 You can learn more about the guests by going to the show notes.

 Adoption.com is a subsidiary of Gladney Center for Adoption.